-- Major Open Space: A major open space area is to be established adjacent to the eastern Precinct boundary forming an extension of the adjacent golf course and will accommodate recreational pedestrian/cyclist pathway and associated parkland facilities.
-The east-west connections through this open space area will be augmented by an open space corridor to provide convenient pedestrian / cyclist connections with the Local Community Facilities node, future urban residential area to the east and the North Lakes Golf Course. - Linear Park: A Linear Park will be provided in the north-eastern portion of the Precinct which will extend the landscape character of Tributary 1 into the Precinct.
-This Linear Park will also be integrated with an open space corridor to provide convenient pedestrian / cyclist connections with the Local Community Facilities node to the south, and district sporting fields and possible future school to the north. - Village and Local Parks: Two Village Parks and six Local Parks are proposed, with minimum areas of 5,000 square metres and 2,000 square metres, respectively.
-These parks will be placed at convenient locations across the precinct and provide landscaped open space focus for nearby residents.
-In accordance with the MHIA, the village and local parks will provide a range of recreational opportunities which could include play structures, picnic facilities, seating and drinking fountains. - Streetscape Planting: The streetscape treatments of local collector and access streets will create a cohesive and positive impression of the development, with selection of plant materials for roadways based on aesthetic, practical, maintenance and safety considerations, and the intended scale and characteristics of each road.
-In particular, widened road reserves for collector streets within the precinct may be provided to allow for additional special landscape treatments and visual linkages to the water body, as well as ensuring a meaningful way of reinforcing different road types in the road hierarchy.
+- District Playing Fields: The major playing fields within the DCP area will be provided adjacent to the southeastern boundary.
+The fields proposed in this precinct will enable greater accessibility to such facilities in the north of the DCP area. - Major Open Space: A major open space area is to form the central focus of the Precinct and will accommodate recreational pedestrian/cyclist pathway and associated parkland facilities.
+The east-west connections through this open space area will provide convenient pedestrian / cyclist connections between the adjacent residential areas of the Precinct.
+In addition, an integrated linear open space corridor located along the eastern boundary of the major open space area will provide strong north-south pedestrian / cyclist permeability through the Precinct and connections with adjoining residential, employment and District Sporting Fields.

+- Village and Local Parks: Village Parks and two Local Parks are proposed, with minimum areas of 5,000 square metres and 2,000 square metres, respectively.
+These parks will be placed at convenient locations across the Precinct and provide landscaped open space focus for nearby residents.
+In accordance with the MHIA, the Village and Local Parks will provide a range of recreational opportunities which could include play structures, picnic facilities, seating and drinking fountains. - Streetscape Planting: The streetscape treatments of local collector and access streets will create a cohesive and positive impression of the development, with selection of plant materials for roadways based on aesthetic, practical, maintenance and safety considerations, and the intended scale and characteristics of each road.
+In particular, widened road reserves for collector streets within the Precinct may be provided to allow for additional special landscape treatments and visual linkages to the water body, as well as ensuring a meaningful way of reinforcing different road types in the road hierarchy. - Linear Park: Linear Park adjacent to Tributary A may be included.

-The resulting open space system and streetscape treatments within and adjacent to the precinct should have diversity and interest for a wide range of users while at the same time serving as a mechanism for restoring the DCP area's degraded landscape environment.
+The resulting open space system and streetscape treatments within and adjacent to the Precinct should have diversity and interest for a wide range of users while at the same time serving as a mechanism for restoring the DCP area's degraded landscape environment.